 Turning to the killing of George Floyd, we see these factors seemingly fall away.
 Four officers were involved in restraining Floyd.
 Two of them, Thomas Lane and his partner J.A.
 Kueng, were rookies—Lane was hired by the Minneapolis Police Department in February 2019 and graduated as a police cadet a month later.
 The two other officers, including Derek Chauvin—who at present is the only officer charged with the murder of Floyd—were veterans.
 Three of the officers knelt on Floyd over the nine minutes in which he slowly died.
 Importantly, according to the complaint against Chauvin, Lane, who was kneeling on Floyd’s legs, at one point questioned Chauvin’s actions.
 Lane asked, “Should we roll him on his side?”
 Chauvin replied, “No, staying put where we got him.”
 Lane pressed again, “I am worried about excited delirium or whatever.”
 Chauvin dismissed this worry, saying, “That’s why we have him on his stomach.”
 Over the course of the nine minutes, none of the three officers moved from their positions.

 It has been pointed out that Floyd was a big man—over six feet tall and more than 200 pounds.
 Moreover, Floyd was non-compliant; he refused to get into the back of the police vehicle.
 Perhaps the officers were afraid?
 Here is where French’s demand that fear but subject to reason comes into play.
 Floyd was already in handcuffs.
 This means he had already been searched for weapons.
 He might not have been exactly submissive, but neither did he appear to be fighting, and in any case, he could hardly be believed to pose a significant threat.
-Four officers, armed with pepper spray, batons, tasers, and—if necessary—service weapons could not possibly have doubted their ability to subdue even an aggressive Floyd.
+Four officers, armed with pepper spray, batons, tasers, and—if necessary—service weapons could not possibly have doubted their ability to subdue even an aggressive, handcuffed Floyd.
 They could have risked less-extreme measures.

 That they did not points possibly to either malice and ill-intent or a lack of confidence in their training.
-As to whether there might be a link between confident training and courage, I want to refer to a magnificent talk given Vice Admiral Walter “Ted” Carter at the 2019 McCain Conference at the US Naval Academy’s Stockdale Center for Ethical Leadership.
+As to whether there might be a link between confident training and courage, I want to refer to a magnificent talk delivered by Vice Admiral Walter “Ted” Carter at the 2019 McCain Conference at the US Naval Academy’s Stockdale Center for Ethical Leadership.
 In his musings about the virtues, including fortitude—or courage—Admiral Carter shared an anecdote from his flying days in an F-4 Phantom in April 1985—the height of the Cold War.
 Carter’s pilot was Lieutenant Rory Banks, and together Carter and Banks regularly intercepted Soviet bomber aircraft throughout the Pacific.
 Carter tells the story that occurred one unusual day:

 As we launched off Midway doing a typical training mission, some hundred miles away we got a tipper that there were Soviet fighter jets taking off out of Cam Ranh Bay.
 We didn’t normally get to see these guys… As we vectored toward Cam Ranh Bay, these guys did something even more unusual: they turned south and started coming to us.
 So now this is really interesting.
 We got two F-4 Phantoms, nobody over the age of 28 in both cockpits, I’m in the backseat of the lead airplane with Rory Banks.
 We are just recently graduated from Top Gun, we got all this knowledge, all this training, all this education, and we are going up against two small, fast-moving targets.